-Legal technicians are trained and licensed to offer legal advice and counsel clients in family law matters without the financial investment of a traditional law degree.
+Legal technicians are trained and licensed to offer legal advice and services to clients in family law matters without the financial investment of a traditional law degree.
 This flexible legal license allows legal technicians to work independently, in groups with other LLLTs, or as part of a traditional law firm.
 It's a great fit for those who love the law and want to help people but are unsure about going to law school.
-It is also a great fit for experienced paralegals (see the limited time waiver) who would like to work independently or start their own business as a LLLT.
+It is also a great fit for experienced paralegals who would like to work independently or start their own business as a LLLT.
 Legal technicians are the only legal professionals other than lawyers who are licensed to give legal advice and own law firms.

 The Washington Supreme Court directed the WSBA to develop and administer the LLLT license as part of the effort to make legal services more available for people with low or moderate incomes.
 Becoming a legal technician is a great way to be a part of a pioneering effort to make legal services available to everyone.

 There are three key requirements to be licensed as a legal technician: education, examination, and experience.

 - Associate's Degree or higher in any subject

 - LLLT Core Curriculum: 45 credits of legal studies courses that must be taken at a school with an ABA-approved or LLLT Board-approved paralegal program or at an ABA-approved law school and that must include the following subjects:

 - Interviewing and Investigation Techniques, minimum 3 credits

 - Introduction to Law and Legal Process, minimum 3 credits